 - Community Health

 - Over 2,700 community members can read and write properly in Creole as a result of our literacy program.

-- More than 120 families were benefited from micro-lending to start their own businesses.
+- More than 120 families have received micro-lending to start their own businesses.

-- Almost 10,000 have benefited from examinations or free medicines by our mobile clinic from 2010 and 2014.
+- Almost 10,000 have benefited from examinations or free medicines at our mobile clinic.

 Values and Principles

 The Community Service department is guided by five core values based on a biblical worldview:

 - The transformation of men and women through the love of God (Matt.
 22: 37-39).